 If you really love gardens then by all means walk the walk.
-I didn’t.
-As much as I adore flora and fauna I felt no overwhelming desire to do this.

 In the midst of the hustle and bustle of Chinatown you will also find the Buddha Tooth Relic Temple.
 It’s a place of worship for Singaporeans as much as it is a museum for travellers and tourists.
 Standing majestically in the middle of Chinatown it offers a glimpse of everyday life in Singapore.